cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 The rise of polymorphic viruses are the reason that signature-based detection has been gradually superseded by heuristic (behavioral) detection techniques.

 Note that fileless malware is distinct from memory-resident viruses in that it is *never* written to disk.
-Fileless malware typically embodies a strong “living off the land” ethic.
+Fileless malware typically embodies a strong "living off the land" ethic.

 Worm: Similar to a virus, but is self replicating, does not require a host file, and can infect a machine without user intevention.

-(The Exam Cram book is very specific that worms don’t need to be attached to a file, but I’m pretty sure I’ve read about worms that persist across machine reboots and aren’t doing anything as sophisticated as attacking the boot loader…)
+(The Exam Cram book is very specific that worms don't need to be attached to a file, but I'm pretty sure I've read about worms that persist across machine reboots and aren't doing anything as sophisticated as attacking the boot loader...)

 Trojan: Malware hidden inside of an otherwise non-malicious application.

 Trojans are often the first stage of an attack, downloading information stealers, keyloggers, and the like (which may themselves be trojans).

-”Remote access trojans” and “backdoor trojans” are just two different words for the same thing.
+"Remote access trojans" and "backdoor trojans" are just two different words for the same thing.
 Exam Cram emphasizes that (at least on Windows) these are often associated with security warnings (at least during the initial infection).

 Rootkit: Malware that integrates itself into core system files and gains administrative rights.

-Rootkits are often incorporate key loggers, information stealers, and similar “applets” that used to be more commonly associated with trojans.
+Rootkits are often incorporate key loggers, information stealers, and similar "applets" that used to be more commonly associated with trojans.
 Kernel rootkits attack the OS kernel directly, which make them *very* hard to detect!

-Many rootkits use the Windows “global hooks” functionality, so endpoint defense systems that monitor or prevent the installation of global hooks can help prevent initial rootkit infection.
+Many rootkits use the Windows "global hooks" functionality, so endpoint defense systems that monitor or prevent the installation of global hooks can help prevent initial rootkit infection.
 Avoiding running applications from administrative accounts can also thwart many rootkit installation attempts.

 Logic Bomb: A virus or trojan that is designed to execute malicious actions when certain conditions are met (often, but not always, a date).

-Logic bombs also go by the name “slag code” (I’ve never heard that term before), and are a favorite of disgruntled employees.
+Logic bombs also go by the name "slag code" (I've never heard that term before), and are a favorite of disgruntled employees.

 Bots: Automated programs that do not require user interaction and are generally controlled/directed by outsiders.

-Typically “bot” is used to refer to the system itself once it is under attacker control, as long as it is being used in an automated fashion. a network of bots is, well, a botnet.
+Typically "bot" is used to refer to the system itself once it is under attacker control, as long as it is being used in an automated fashion. a network of bots is, well, a botnet.
 Bot code is generally designed to be stealthy and not interfere with the normal functioning of the system (since detection would deprive the bot master of a device).

 Crypto-Malware: Ransomware that encrypts files.

-Potentially Unwanted Program (PUP): Software that the user almost certainly doesn’t want, but technically consented to install (typically adware).
+Potentially Unwanted Program (PUP): Software that the user almost certainly doesn't want, but technically consented to install (typically adware).

 Spyware: A PUP that (continually) exfiltrates user information and activity.

 Adware: PUPs that display or inject ads.
-Often contains “light” spyware (browser activity exfiltration).
+Often contains "light" spyware (browser activity exfiltration).

 Cyptomining: Surreptitiously installed cryptocurrency miners; often part of a botnet.
-Sometimes called a “cryptojacking” attack.
+Sometimes called a "cryptojacking" attack.

 ### Physical Attacks